 Adults range in length from 6 - 8 mm.
 And larvae are up to 10 - 12 mm long.
 Both pupae and larvae are grey and black with orange splotches.
 And can be found on a wide variety of plants.
+The female lays batches of 10 - 50 eggs in aphid colonies.

 Adults often overwinter together in huge numbers as this conserves warmth.